Offshore Acres offers top-Offshore Acres offers top-notch boarding, with state of the art technology.

 We offer online, remote arena booking for lessons, or if you would like to book one of the arenas to yourself for 1-2 hours.
 This service also allows you to login and view the group calendar which will list group activities, such as trail rides, or group vet appointments, deworming day etc.

 Security cameras, both in the barn area, as well as the arenas and common areas.

 We also offer automatic board payments, to take the hassle out of remembering to pay your board on the first of the month.

-Horses are fed with Brooks feed and beet pulp, twice daily.
+Horses are fed with high quality, Brooks feed and beet pulp.
 Every horse has a feeding program tailored to their individual nutritional and athletic needs.
-Weight is checked routinely, and especially in winter with “blanket checks” where blankets are removed, horses are looked over and groomed a minimum of once a week to check on body condition during the months when the horses are blanketed.
+Weight is checked routinely, and especially in winter with “blanket checks” where blankets are removed and horses are looked over a minimum of once a week to check on body condition during the months when the horses are blanketed.

-On the extreme days, horses are also given a third feeding of soaked hay cubes in the evening, and also as a treat from time to time.
+On the extremely cold days, horses are also given a third feeding of soaked hay cubes in the evening, and also as a treat from time to time.

 We believe turnout is important all year around, and adds to the general health and well-being of our equine partners.